Cap of Gediminas

-Gediminas's Cap (Gedimino kepurė) was the most important regalia of the Lithuanian monarchs who ruled the Grand Duchy of Lithuania until the Union of Lublin in 1569.
-During the inaugurations of Lithuanian monarchs, Gediminas's Cap was placed on the monarch's heads by the Bishop of Vilnius in Vilnius Cathedral.
+Cap of Gediminas (Gedimino kepurė) was the most important regalia of the Lithuanian monarchs who ruled the Grand Duchy of Lithuania until the Union of Lublin in 1569.
+During the inaugurations of Lithuanian monarchs, Cap of Gediminas was placed on the monarch's heads by the Bishop of Vilnius in Vilnius Cathedral.

 Its name comes from Grand Duke Gediminas (c.
 1275–1341), the founder of the Gediminids dynasty and patrilineal ancestor of Lithuanian rulers from the Kęstutaičiai and Jagiellonian dynasties, and symbolized the dynasty's continuity.
 The cap is mentioned in 16th-century sources and was kept in the Vilnius Castle treasury.
 It is depicted as a round unsegmented headdress in an armorial compiled for Paweł Holszański.
-Since 1547 Gediminas's Cap was minted on Lithuanian coins above the coat of arms of Lithuania.
-Gediminas's Cap lost its significance following the Union of Lublin in 1569 which abolished a separate inauguration of the Lithuanian monarchs in Vilnius Cathedral.
+Since 1547 Cap of Gediminas was minted on Lithuanian coins above the coat of arms of Lithuania.
+Cap of Gediminas lost its significance following the Union of Lublin in 1569 which abolished a separate inauguration of the Lithuanian monarchs in Vilnius Cathedral.
+However, the image of the Cap of Gediminas was continued to be used in the Great Seal of Lithuania and Lesser Seal of Lithuania above the coat of arms of Lithuania until 1795.

-In the 20th century, following the Act of Independence of Lithuania, Lithuanian litas banknotes were issued with a portrait of Vytautas the Great wearing Gediminas's Cap to commemorate his 500th death anniversary in 1930.
-In 1936, new design 10 litas coins were minted also with a portrait of Vytautas the Great wearing Gediminas's Cap.
+In the 20th century, following the Act of Independence of Lithuania, Lithuanian litas banknotes were issued with a portrait of Vytautas the Great wearing Cap of Gediminas to commemorate his 500th death anniversary in 1930.
+In 1936, new design 10 litas coins were minted also with a portrait of Vytautas the Great wearing Cap of Gediminas.